 Settings tab lets you change the default settings.
 The left panel shows two items:

 The registry has been divided into 14 areas/categories.
 During the scan, by default, all the areas are scanned.
 You may change the default settings, select the areas as per your need and preferences.
-All the selected areas will then be scanned by excluding the areas which are unchecked during the Registry scanning operation.
+All the selected areas will then be scanned by excluding the unchecked areas during the Registry scanning operation.

 Changes in the default settings can be applied by clicking on the “Apply” button.